 Citations

-List of texts that have cited The New Peplum and the essays within.
+List of texts that have cited The New Peplum and the essays within or mention the collection in the bibliography.

 Ancient Rome on the Silver Screen: Myth vs. Reality by Gregory S. Aldrete and Graham Sumner.